 - 2.7 The Chief Financial Officer works in close collaboration with the Chief Executive Officer through whom he or she is responsible to the Trustees.
 The Chief Financial Officer also has direct access to the Trust Board of Directors via the Trust Board Finance & Audit Committee.
-The main financial responsibilities of the Chief Financial Officer are (and are detailed in the Job Description for the post): - Responsibility for the day to day management of financial issues including the establishment and operation of a suitable accounting system; - The management of the Trust's financial position at a strategic and operational level within the framework for financial control determined by the Board of Trustees - The maintenance of effective systems of internal control; - Ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of each school within the trust; - The preparation of monthly management accounts;
+The main financial responsibilities of the Chief Financial Officer are (and are detailed in the Job Description for the post): - Responsibility for the day to day management of financial issues including the establishment and operation of a suitable accounting system; - The management of the Trust's financial position at a strategic and operational level within the framework for financial control determined by the Board of Trustees - The maintenance of effective systems of internal control;

-- Ensuring orders below £5,000 are authorised in conjunction with budget holders; - Signing cheques and releasing electronic payments in conjunction with the (Executive) Head Teacher or other authorised signatory; - Ensuring all statutory returns are sent to the ESFA within published deadlines.
+- Ensuring that the annual accounts are properly presented and adequately supported by the underlying books and records of each school within the trust; - The preparation of monthly management accounts; - Authorising expenditure or contracts of up to £15,000, in conjunction with the School Finance Lead and Executive Headteacher; - Ensuring orders below £5,000 are authorised in conjunction with budget holders; - Ensuring competitive quotes are obtained for orders of above £5,000, in conjunction with the School Finance Lead. - Signing cheques and releasing electronic payments in conjunction with the (Executive) Head Teacher or other authorised signatory; - Ensuring all statutory returns are sent to the ESFA within published deadlines.